 CELL PHONES AND OTHER COMMUNICATION DEVICES

-Personal devices i.e. cell phones, IPADS, kindles, laptops, etc. may be used in the cafeteria before school, during lunch and after school.
-However, cell phones are not permitted to be used for talking, text messaging, or taking photos in the Dayton Independent School District.
+Personal devices such as cell phones, IPADS, IPODS, kindles, laptops, etc. may be used in the cafeteria before school and after school.
+Cell phones may not be used during school hours without explicit permission from an administrator.